 Yet more tranquil is nearby winery and B&B Kmetije Štekar.
 This simply decorated yellow farmhouse welcomes WWOOF volunteers and paying guests alike.
 For a sweet note to end a wine tour, try their intensely floral pinky-orange Pinot Gris with panna cotta.

-Back in the capital, Ljubljana Dropdown content, wine is also the focus at this time of year.
+Back in the capital, Ljubljana, wine is also the focus at this time of year.
 On 11 November the country celebrates St Martin’s day, a feast marking the end of the harvest and the first day on which this year’s wines may be drunk.
+This is by far one of the best things to do in Slovenia.
 Stalls pop up across the old town for the Ljubljana Wine Route on the preceding and following weekends, these days attracting an increasingly international crowd.

 As orange wine’s cult status continues to grow, this international interest is set to continue.
 Visit now while this side of Slovenia remains blissfully undiscovered.

 Eleanor travelled to Ljubljana with Wizz Air, who fly from London Luton to Ljubljana.
 If you haven’t got time to venture far beyond the capital, enlist the help of local guide Mateja Kregar Gliha, who runs food and wine tours in the city.
 Book hostelsfor your trip, and don’t forget to purchase travel insurancebefore you go.